Skip to main content

 The Bottom Line

-For roofing companies, the AI receptionist decision comes down to storm surge capacity.
-Per-call services become prohibitively expensive during the exact moments when call answering matters most.
+For roofing companies, the AI receptionist decision comes down to storm surge capacity, routing clarity, and whether the intake flow stays consistent during the exact moments when call answering matters most.